MicrosoftDocs/win32/desktop-src/Msi/choosing-the-default-language-of-a-multiple-language-merge-module.md

 ---
-Description: 'The default language for a merge module is the language that is listed in the ModuleSignature Table of the module before language transforms are applied.
-This is also the first language that is listed in the Template Summary Property.' ms.assetid: '4d795727-684c-4dc1-8b46-d72b69c455c3'
+Description: The default language for a merge module is the language that is listed in the ModuleSignature Table of the module before language transforms are applied.
+This is also the first language that is listed in the Template Summary Property. ms.assetid: 4d795727-684c-4dc1-8b46-d72b69c455c3
-title: Choosing the Default Language of a Multiple Language Merge Module
+title: Choosing the Default Language of a Multiple Language Merge Module ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Choosing the Default Language of a Multiple Language Merge Module